-I have a few different methods for how to make an easy burlap bow DIY.
+I have a few different methods for how to make a burlap bow DIY.
 Today I’m going to show you how to make a burlap loop bow, how to make a bow out of burlap ribbon, how to tie a burlap bow and, how to make a bow out of burlap fabric.
 Take a look at these burlap bow DIY tutorials and tell me which one is your favorite!

 - burlap ribbon or burlap fabric – Amazon has a best seller’s list for bows and ribbons as well!